mhmd-zbib/ai-recruitment-server/README.md

 mvn spring-boot:run
 ```

-### Option 2: With Docker Compose
+### Option 3: Fully Containerized (Production-like)

-1. Build and run the application with Docker Compose:
+1. Make sure Docker is running
+2. Create your `.env` file from the `.env.example`
+3. Run the application:
 ```
-docker-compose up -d
+docker-compose -f docker-compose.prod.yaml up -d
 ```
+This will:
+- Start PostgreSQL, Minio, and the application in containers
+- Run everything in a Docker network
+- Use the production profile

 ## Deploying to Render